 resulting in harm or delayed healing.
 Some medications are not supposed to be used concurrently with others that cause adverse interactions.
 Overdose, underdose, or mixing up of medications can cause problems.
 When problems like these arise we can help you get the compensation you deserve.

 Once medical malpractice has been established, I’ll evaluate the extent of injury or damage.
 Sometimes the damage is relatively small and sometimes it is catastrophic, leading to serious permanent injury or death.
 (In case of death, see Wrongful Death Lawyer ) After I gather and evaluate all the information, and know the full extent of the injuries, I’ll enter into negotiations to settle your claim for full and adequate compensation.
 I can’t emphasize enough the importance of an experienced and respected legal negotiator.

-At this point I’ll have found out and discussed with you the value of your case based upon your economic and non-economic losses.
+At this point, I’ll have found out and discussed with you the value of your case based upon your economic and non-economic losses.
 In the event that your case cannot be settled, after every effort is exhausted, a lawsuit will be filed on your behalf.
-We will proceed to trial, continuing to use advanced negotiating skills to settle but always prepared to go forward in trial to get you these best result.
+We will proceed to trial, continuing to use advanced negotiating skills to settle but always prepared to go forward in a trial to get you these best result.

 The Moynahan Law Firm has a great medical malpractice law resources for you to utilize.
 Have a question we didn’t answer here?
 Contact us to get an answer!

 Injured in an Accident?
 Here's What You Need to Know About Personal Injury Law Suits Personal injury lawsuits are extremely useful to those in need, but like most areas of law, they can be difficult for laymen to understand.
 To help you learn what personal injury...